wellcomecollection/storage-service/docs/architecture.md

 ## Replicating and verifying the bag into permanent storage

+The **bag replicator** copies a bag from the temporary storage to the permanent storage.
+Each replicator writes to exactly one location; at time of writing we have two replicas writing to two S3 buckets:

+*   One replicator writes to `wellcomecollection-storage`, a warm replica.
+    This bucket that uses Standard-IA storage.
+*   One replicator writes to `wellcomecollection-storage-replica-ireland`, a cold replica.
+    Objects in this bucket get lifecycled to Glacier Deep Archive after 90 days.

+When a replicator finishes, it sends a notification to an instance of the **bag verifier**, which re-runs the previous checks.
+This is to detect any corruption or errors introduced by the replicator.
+(At time of writing, we've replicated ~500M objects and never seen an error introduced by the replicator.
+Nonetheless, the cost of an extra verification is minimal, and knowing that everything in permanent storage has been verified is reassuring.)

+The verifier then sends a notification of the completed, verified replica to the next app.

+## Aggregating the bag replicas

+The **replica aggregator** counts successful replicas of a bag.
+Currently we need *two* replicas before we consider a bag stored successfully.

+It tracks the replicas in a DynamoDB table, and only sends a message to the next app when it's counted enough replicas.

 ## Registering the bag

+When we have enough replicas, the **bag register** reads the bag one last time to construct the *storage manifest*.
+This is a JSON representation of a bag that includes:

+*   A list of every file, its checksum and size
+*   The replica locations of the bag
+*   The date the bag was stored

+The storage manifest can be retrieved using the **bags API**.

+The bag register sends a notification to an SNS topic to say "this bag was successfully stored"; other apps can tap that event stream to get a list of new bags.

 ## Optional: making a callback to the user

+When the user requests a new ingest, they can supply a *callback URL*.
+This is a URL that the storage service can make a request to when a bag finishes processing (successfully or otherwise).
+This means the user is immediately notified of the result, rather than having to poll the ingests API.

+When the ingests monitor learns that a bag has finished processing, it sends a message to the **notifier**.
+The notifier is responsible for actually fulfilling the callback; for making a GET request to the callback URL.